Skip to content

 How to Handle Large ZIP Exports Reliably

-Best practices for large IMGLoader downloads, including batching, keeping the session alive, and checking progress safely.
+Best practices for large IMGLoader downloads, including batching, choosing a save location, and watching zipping plus download progress.

 Large exports fail less often when you treat them like a workflow instead of a single button press.
 The biggest avoidable mistakes are usually trying to move too much at once, not watching the early part of the job, or organizing the batches so poorly that you cannot tell what succeeded.